Top Menu

 Why a Book Tour Works

-DL: Why does a Book Tour work?
+Why does a Book Tour Work?
 It does so because it allows people to know, like and trust you—essential characteristics of any selling and buying relationship.
-The following is about some of what I have learned about book tours.
+Why a Book Tour Works is an original contribution to LinkedIn’s Pulse.
+Pulse is a blog on LinkedIn for people to post on topics of their expertise.
+The post […]

 best ways to promote your book